pschlup/vs-freemarker-2025/README.md

-# FreeMarker New for Visual Studio Code
+# Free Marker 2023 for Visual Studio Code
 FreeMarker language colorization extension for Visual Studio Code.
 You can read more about FreeMarker [here](http://freemarker.incubator.apache.org/).

 ## Usage